s14321k/Interview-Qusions-markdowns/Docker.md

 ```
 $ docker run -d -p 8800:80 httpd
 ```
-- -d - to detach and run in the background
+- -d - to detach and run in the background.
+If we dont use this, then it will run in foreground and we wont be able to write commands for other containers
 - -p - to open up a port and publish on my host ip and access it remotely

 **Show the web page**